Common-Longitudinal-ICU-data-Format/CLIF_Proning_Incidence_Severe_ARF/README.md

 3. Will output prone_outcomes.csv table that includes site-specific aggregate proning cohort data per month.
 4. Will output results of regression models, for use in aggregative cross-federation analysis.

-## Detailed Instructions for running the project
+## Detailed Instructions for running the project: Scripts are identified with '..local...' or '..summary...' designations.
+Local scripts are scripts that are run within each site on patient level data.
+Summary scripts take site-level summary data (not patient information) and perform federated analysis and pooling of estimates.

 ## 1. Update config_tempate.yaml to conflig.yaml to reflect local details
 Required elements are: clif_data_path project_path file_type